Google Analytics is a powerful tool for measuring activity on your MetaLocator application. You must first have a Google Analytics account.

 Google Tag Manager

 MetaLocator includes Google Tag Manager support.
 When tracking Google Analytics through Google Tag manager, add the Tag Manager code snippets in the header and footer, as instructed by Google.
 This method recently changed (Q4 2016) when Google introduced the two-part snippet.
-Insert as shown below:
+Place the

 If you are also using the same Google Analytics via Tag Manager on the Website that hosts the locator, ensure the "Enable Cross Domain Analytics via Google Tag Manager" support is enabled under your Interface Analytics settings.
 This ensures that the framed locator attaches analytics events through the existing tracker created on the contained page.